tomedunn/the-finished-book/_monsters/monster-manual-2024/monster-manual-2024.md

 \end{equation}
 where $$\HP$$ is the monster's average hit points, $$\AC$$ is their effective armor class, $$\DPR$$ is their average damage per round across the first three rounds of combat assuming all abilities deal their normal damage, and $$\AB$$ is their effective attack bonus.
 The values used in this calculation correspond to the adjusted stats shown in the previous sections, with the exception of $$\AC$$ which comes from a combination of AC and SB.

 The results of this calculation can be seen in Fig. \figref{fig:xp-ratio-vs-cr} (below), where the values for each CR have been normalized to the D&D 2014 baseline XP value (effectively, the XP value listed in the monster's stat block for their CR).
-The average XP for non-legendary (normal) MM 2024 monsters stays close to the D&D 2014 historic baseline, while legendary MM 2024 monsters are roughly $$60\%$$ higher!
+The average XP for non-legendary (normal) MM 2024 monsters stays close to the D&D 2014 historic baseline, averaging around $$10\%$$ higher for monsters CR 5 and above, while legendary MM 2024 monsters are consistently well above the baseline, averaging around $$60\%$$ higher!

 <figure id="fig:xp-ratio-vs-cr">
     {% include_relative fig-xp-ratio-vs-cr-small.html %}